brevzin/cpp_proposals/2996_reflection/reflection.md

 [6a]{.pnum}
 Let F denote a standard library function or function template.
-Unless F is designated addressable function, it is unspecified if or how a reflection value designating the associated entity can be formed.
+Unless F is designated an addressable function, it is unspecified if or how a reflection value designating the associated entity can be formed.
 [For example, it is possible that `std::meta::members_of` will not return reflections of standard library functions that an implementation handles through an extra-linguistic mechanism.]{.note}

 [6b]{.pnum}